Priest Holmes’ Promising Career Was Derailed Injury

 During his prime, Priest Holmes was one of the NFL‘s best running backs.
 He rose to stardom with the Kansas City Chiefs, for whom he became a fan favorite due to his impressive ability to carry the football.

 But while he peaked on an unforgettable trajectory, his career went sideways because of injuries, leaving him as just a shadow of the superstar he once was.

-Priest Holmes’ NFL career start with Ravens
+Priest Holmes’ NFL career started with the Baltimore Ravens

-Priest Holmes shines with Chiefs
+Priest Holmes shined with the Kansas City Chiefs

 Priest Holmes’ downfall due to neck injury